felizz/Facebook-Live-Poll/README.md

-# Seanote Development #
+# FacebooLivePoll Development #

 This project based on Express JS.
 The setup is by default in Express JS.
-This project make use of EJS as View Engine

 ### What is this repository for? ###

-This repo is the main server & frontend for website devleopment of Seanote
+This repo is the main server & frontend for website devleopment of FacebookLivePoll project

 ### How do I get set up? ###